ShaiVerma/Resume-Matcher/README.md

-# Deep Learning Job Recommendation System
+# Deep Learning Based Job Recommendation System

 This project is a deep learning-based job recommendation system that helps early-career professionals discover job opportunities aligned with their skills and experiences.
 The system leverages **BERT** embeddings and a **CNN model** to evaluate resume-job compatibility and output match scores, providing personalized job recommendations.